haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/tech_bull_201-upgrade.md

 *	You must have command-line access to your Magento server
 *	You must have attempted to upgrade to either 2.0.1 or 2.0.2 and failed

-You must run `composer update` twice to update components and then delete two files: one that recorded the failed upgrade and another that tells Magento your store is in maintenance mode.
+You must run `composer update` twice to update 组件 and then delete two files: one that recorded the failed upgrade and another that tells Magento your store is in maintenance mode.

 To resolve the issue:

-1. Log in to your Magento server as the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">Magento file system owner</a>.
+1. Log in to your Magento server as the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">Magento文件系统所有者</a>.
 2. Change to your Magento installation directory.
 4. If prompted, enter your <a href="{{ page.baseurl }}/install-gde/prereq/connect-auth.html">authentication keys</a>.
 5. Enter the following command: